Eschatologue/CM_wiki/docs/class/rogue/index.md

 :   If the target is Large or smaller, it must succeed on a **:d20-save: DEX Save**{.d20} or have the Prone condition.

 **Withdraw** <br>_Cost: `1d6`_
-:   Immediately after the attack, you move up to half your **:rsc-spd: Speed**{ .em } without provoking Opportunity Attacks.
+:   Immediately after the attack, you move up to half your **:rsc-spd: Speed**{.mv} without provoking Opportunity Attacks.

 ### Level 5: Uncanny Dodge